-- 5. Moleskin - a.
-Stop and tell a counselor as soon as you feel "hot spots" as they develop into blisters - b.
-For hot spots, apply moleskin all over area, trimming to shape and round the corners - c.
-For already-formed blisters, build up several layers of moleskin with a hole in the middle for the blister to fit in.
-This reduces pressure/rubbing on the blister and eases pain. - 6.
-Basics of splints - a.
-Use for broken bones mostly - b.
-Pressure feels good on splints - c.
-Common position of someone w/ a broken arm: splinting arm with other arm.
+- Stop and tell a counselor as soon as you feel "hot spots" as they develop into blisters - For hot spots, apply moleskin all over area, trimming to shape and round the corners - For already-formed blisters, build up several layers of moleskin with a hole in the middle for the blister to fit in - o This reduces pressure/rubbing on the blister and eases pain

+Basics of splints

+- Use for broken bones mostly

+- o Pressure feels good on splints

+- Common position of someone w/ a broken arm: splinting arm with other arm.
 The body's natural reaction is to splint and apply pressure to injury.

-- d.
-7. Body splints
+- Body splints

-- a.
-Finger splint
+- o Finger splint

 - Tape injured finger to other fingers with medical (or masking) tape as a quick and simple brace

-- ii. - iii.
-For a more comfortable brace, pad between fingers with a gauze pad b.
-Hand splint c.
-Legs
+For a more comfortable brace, pad between fingers with a gauze pad o Hand splint